Obama campaign predicts Romney June fundraising win

 "I think Romney is going to continue to have big months.
 Combine that with the Super PAC stuff, you know, we are going to be the first incumbent outspent.
 That's clear."

-"The Obama campaign is used to moving the goal posts," said Romney spokeswoman Andrea Saul.

-Super PACs, or political action committees, which are required to operate independently of the candidates they support, became major fundraising vehicles following a 2010 Supreme Court decision on campaign finance.
+Super PACs (or Political Action Committees), which are required to operate independently of the candidates they support, became major fundraising vehicles following a 2010 Supreme Court decision on campaign finance.
+(Reporting by Jeff Mason; Editing by Eric Walsh)

-Obama's campaign has spent more than a year building up an operation of volunteers and staff in battleground states, an on-the-ground field organization it hopes will give the president an edge over Romney on Election Day.

-Obama has 35 field offices in Ohio, 11 in Nevada, 19 in Colorado and 40 in Florida, the Obama official said, adding Romney's campaign had significantly fewer in each state.